dizzweb-GmbH/dizzbase_client_flutter/README.md

 In the flutter apps main() function, call DizzbaseConnection.configureConnection(...) to configure your backend services URL and access token.

+Take a look at the "Example" page on pub.dev to see how to use the API.

 To understand how the dart/flutter dizzbase client works, please review the flutter demo client:

 https://github.com/dizzweb-GmbH/dizzbase_flutter_demo